 Insurance coverage is described on the object receipt form, however I recommend discussing off-premises coverage with your insurer.
 A written appraisal of its value is also recommended.

-Miniature portraits such as this unidentified portrait measuring 11 x 9 cm, are excellent examples of the critical nature of the conservation assessment.
-Often executed in water-soluble media, this portrait would be obliterated in an instant if water were used to clean the surface.
+Miniature portraits such as this unidentified portrait measuring 11 x 9 cm, illustrate the critical nature of the conservation assessment.
+Often executed in water-soluble media, this portrait would be instantly ruined if water contacted the surface.

 I maintain detailed records of your artwork and its treatment and you will receive a copy of written documentation.
 In my conservation database “ConServe,” a unique object number is assigned to each incoming work and object details such as size, medium, provenance, etc. are recorded with a thumbnail photo.
 Treatment details are also recorded.